 Family law is also remarkably diverse so although you will read about core topics (such as children, marriage and divorce) studying family law makes for many varied areas of learning.

-- Issues concerning children including parental disputes, grandparents’ legal rights, adoption, surrogacy, and child abduction
+• Issues concerning children including parental disputes, grandparents’ legal rights, step-parent adoption, surrogacy law, and child abduction

 It is crucial that you have the right temperament for family law due to the nature of dealing with children and adults in distressing situations.
 The following soft skills make the difference between an adequate candidate and an ideal candidate:

 - People skills and communication skills — you are dealing with clients who are facing very difficult times, so you need to be a good listener to hear what is and isn’t spoken.